-Reason number 1 will apply to every credit card (or charge card).
-Reason number 2 will only apply to cards with annual fees.
+Reason number one will apply to every credit card (or charge card).
+Reason number two will only apply to cards with annual fees.

 First we’ll go over everything you need to know about preventing your cards from being closed for inactivity (also known as dormancy).
-Then we’ll discuss how to offset a card’s annual fee, and to make sure you’re getting your money’s worth.
+Then we’ll touch one how to offset a card’s annual fee, and to make sure you’re getting your money’s worth.

 Most personal finance advice regarding how often to use your cards focuses on inactivity.
 But if any of your cards have annual fees, it will be just as important to make sure you’re getting enough value from them to offset the cost.

 FAQ on Credit Card Inactivity

 How often should I use my credit cards to keep them active?

 There is no specific minimum requirement to keep your cards active.
 We usually recommend using your cards once every six months.
 If you want to play it safe use them once every three months.

 Every card issuer is different.
 Some may close a card with a few months of inactivity (this seems rare), while others might take years.
-There is no industry standard for how long a card can remain open but inactive.
+There’s no industry standard for how long an inactive account can remain.
 Card issuers may treat different cardholders differently depending on which card they have, their account history, and their credit profile, as well.